-If you notice problems right away, your trains probably aren't getting enough power and you need to improve the flow from the power supply.
-This voltage drop can be easily corrected by adding more connections.
+In most cases, your trains probably are not getting enough power, and you need to improve the flow from the power supply.
+A voltage drop can be easily corrected by adding more connections.
 It is common for trains to run well for a while and then get progressively worse.
-Dust is a great insulator, and try as we might it is always around.
-Your layout needs regular cleaning to keep it running.
+Dust is a great insulator, which can stifle power flow, and no matter what you do, dust is everywhere.
+Your layout needs regular cleaning to keep it running well.

 If your train slows down or stops only in certain spots, the problem is probably voltage drop.
 Distance and the joints between track sections weaken the flow of power.
 Tighten any loose joiners and, if necessary, run a second set of wires from the power supply to the track in the troubled area.
 Make sure to connect each wire to the proper rail.

-On large layouts, and with most DCC systems, a bus wire with feeders to multiple track sections is recommended.
-Using a heavier wire, No. 14 to No. 10 depending on the scale and length of run, is much more efficient than the rails themselves.
+On large layouts, and with most digital command control systems, a bus wire with feeders to multiple track sections is recommended.
+A heavier wire, No. 14 to No. 10 depending on the scale and length of run, is much more efficient than the rails themselves.
 Smaller feeder wires between the rail and the bus, No. 20 to No. 18 gauge, can be attached as often as necessary.
-Typically, feeders are attached every six to twelve feet.
+Typically, feeders are attached every six to 12 feet.

 You can also solder the rail joiners themselves.
 This will greatly reduce voltage drop and also help eliminate kinks that can cause derailments.
 It is a good idea to leave a few joiners open to allow for expansion and contraction throughout the year.